-Taiwanese-American Stephanie Suga Chen’s new book, Travails of Trailing Spouse, has made The Straits Times’ bestseller list for several weeks.
-The book, released in January, is available on Amazon and at Singapore book stores around the island.
-In fact, it’s in the front windows of some.
+Taiwanese-American Stephanie Suga Chen’s new book, Travails of Trailing Spouse, made The Straits Times’ bestseller list with her book.
+Grab a copy on Amazon or at Singapore book stores around the island (while you’re there, check out these other books written by expats, too!)

 (images: K. Hong; www.stephaniechen.org)

 The book tells the story of an expat woman who gave up her career to follow her husband, which is not such an unusual tale in this part of the world.
 It weaves many different expat scenarios that we’ve all heard of on social media, or directly from our own or our friends’ lives: infidelity, multicultural friend circles, money issues, strain on relationships, as well as the convenience and luxury of living in the Lion City with helpers, Ubers and tony private island vacations.

 There’s even a bit of a crime drama, and Singapore’s tough laws make an appearance in the book, though I won’t spoil it for you here.

 If you’re thinking, “Bring on the dirt!”, know that the book is not at all like that.
 It’s a well-written and comprehensive book that authentically documents our reality as expats.
 At points, you may even find yourself asking, “Is she talking about me???”
 This stuff is real and while some plot details are familiar, you’ll have enough distance to enjoy the story.

 I’ve written before about expat women who’ve put their skills to work writing books during their downtime as trailing spouses.
 Stephanie herself gave up a power job in finance to raise her kids and support her husband whilst living in Singapore.
 Struggling to find her place here, she found writing to be a cathartic haven.
 Since then, she’s basically created a new career for herself.